vidjin/vidjin.github.io/_posts/2016-05-10-Fuzziness all around!.md

 ![Output](/images/fuzzy-blog/fuzzy4.png "Output Screenshot")

-5. Double click on the taste input variable to edit the attributes of taste.
+5.Double click on the taste input variable to edit the attributes of taste.
 Taste has three attributes namely: delicious, normal, rancid.
 New box will pop up named Membership Function Editor.
 Go to Edit->Remove All MFs.
 Then Edit-> Add Mfs.
 Small box asking for type and no of mf will pop up.
 Select trimf and 3 as we want to use the triangular member function and no of member function is 3.
 Click Ok.

 ![Output](/images/fuzzy-blog/fuzzy5.png "Output Screenshot")